kenjdavidson/lightspeed-coding-assessment/backend/level2/README.md

 - Price per golfer increases by **5%** when booking the **same day** as the tee-time

 Again, calculate the price of each reservation by taking into account those rules.

+# Notes

+Some notes regarding decisions and choices made:

+## Currency

+I'm still torn on outputting integers to match the current file or always including `.00` on output currencies.
+I wasn't sure how far to take this, but in general I probably should have started using `bigdecimal` or some other currency library sooner.